Rigidity on Quantum Symmetry for a Certain Class of Graph C*-algebras: Preliminaries

 \subsection{Notations and conventions}

 For a set $X$, $|X|$ will denote the cardinality of $X$ and $ id_{X} $ will denote the identity function on $X$.
-For a $C^*$-algebra $ \mathcal{B} $, $\mathcal{B}^*$ is the set of all linear bounded functional on $ \mathcal{B} $.
-For a set $X$, span($X$) will denote the linear space span by the elements of $X$.
-The tensor product $\otimes$ denotes the spatial or minimal tensor product between two $C^*$-algebras.\\ For us, all the $C^*$-algebras are unital.
+For a $C^*$-algebra $ \mathcal{B} $, $\mathcal{B}^*$ is the set of all linear bounded functionals on $ \mathcal{B} $.
+For a set $X$, span($X$) will denote the linear space spanned by the elements of $X$.
+The tensor product `$\otimes$' denotes the spatial or minimal tensor product between two $C^*$-algebras.\\ For us, all the $C^*$-algebras are unital.